alheka/seventimeapi/source/index.html.md

 ### PUT Parameters

-The table below shows the required fields.
+The table below shows the required fields or fields that differ from 'Create an Invoice'.
 Other available fields can be found in the section 'Create an Invoice'.

 Parameter | Type | Required? | Description
 --------- | ----------- | ----------- | -----------